 In fact, Butts looked like he was ready for a good tussle.
-The 3:30 kickoff coincides with one of Butts awake periods and he seemed to be really involved in the game.
-In fact, Butts seemed to be far more involved than the boys in red tonight.
-It was early in the first quarter that the wheels came off of the cart.
-The 28 point differential in the game was not as bad as it could have been as the boys from Alabama dialed it back in the fourth quarter.
+The 4:00 kickoff coincides with one of Butts awake periods and he seemed to be really involved in the game.
+In fact, Butts seemed to be far more involved than the boys in white tonight.
+It was later in the second quarter that the wheels came off of the cart.
+The 17 point differential in the game was not as bad as it could have been as the boys from Alabama lost their top receiver for the second half.
 It looked like “Bama knew they had us at the beginning of the 2nd half and the only question was going to be by how much.

 Let’s start with the offense:

 Stetson Bennett became the shaky quarterback that everyone said he was.
 He was 29 of 48 for 340 yards which sounds like enough to beat anybody.
 Unfortunately his two interceptions, 1 a pick 6, the other a scoring drive killer, provided the margin of victory for the other team.
 A 75.5 QBR will not cut it against elite teams.

 Running Back U combined for 109 yards on 30 carries.
 For some reason, ‘Bama found a run defense that was previously not in evidence.